 "To our best knowledge, the main difference between a Quebec and a Labrador is in the fullness of the fur, the latter having a deeper, fuller and perhaps bluer tinge than the best Quebec mink.

 "Clairval Ltd. has either purchased from Indian trappers or indirectly, or trapped, in the last four years, 38 females and 15 males from either Peribonka, Betsiamite, Outardes and St. Augustin River headwaters.
-The last shipment direct from St. Augustin River included three females and two males was received at Quebec (city) direct from the steamship company with affidavit.
-Note that these wild minks were neither extra dark, nor showbirds.
-Today Clairval Ltd. has 200 pure Labrador mink of which two thirds are extra dark.
+The last shipment direct from St. Augustin River included three females and two males were received at Quebec (city) direct from the steamship company with an affidavit.
+Note that these wild minks were neither extra dark nor snowbirds.
+Today Clairval Ltd. has 200 pure Labrador mink of which two-thirds are extra dark.